New to Romestead? Pick the problem in front of you: buying, first day, co-op, base layout, food, survivors, or blessings.

 How the Site Is Connected

 The guide structure follows the way a player actually learns Romestead.
-Release and worth-it pages answer whether to play, beginner and co-op pages answer how to start, then base building, farming, survivors, and blessings explain the systems that keep a settlement alive.
+Release and worth-it pages answer whether the current build fits you, beginner and co-op pages answer how to start, then base building, farming, survivors, and blessings explain the systems that keep a settlement alive.

 Pick Your Next Problem